kemaltaner - Fotolia

 In a blog post, published ahead of the ESS launch, Andy Chamberlain, director of policy at The Association of Independent Professionals and the Self-Employed (IPSE), said this would leave a very small window of opportunity for contractors to test the tool’s accuracy.

 “So unless it’s perfect, thousands of engagements will be assessed inaccurately,” he said.

 “If the tool is flawed, it will undermine the whole enterprise, and there will be no time to amend it because the government has waited until the eleventh hour to publish.”

 He also claimed some public sector organisations have already ruled all workers inside IR35, in the absence of ESS, prompting a mass exodus of contractors.

 Indeed, as previously reported by Computer Weekly in October 2016, an IR35-related clampdown on contractors resulted in around 30 leaving the Ministry of Defence agency, the UK Hydrographic Office, at the end of August 2016.

 At the time, the IR35 reforms were still under consultation, and a question mark still remained over whether or not the government would push ahead with their plans, causing industry watchers to question why the UK Hydrographic Office (UKHO) had decided to take such a hard line on off-payroll workers already.

-In a statement to Computer Weekly, an HMRC spokesperson said the tool, coupled with the IR35 reforms, are being introduced to ensure parity in how much people get paid and taxed for doing the same job within the public sector.
+In a statement to Computer Weekly, an HMRC spokesperson said the tool and the IR35 reforms, are being introduced to ensure parity in how much people get paid and taxed for doing the same job within the public sector.

 “Public sector organisations and contractors are free to work with each other in a manner that suits their circumstances, however it’s fair that two people doing the same job should pay the same taxes.
 These reforms will help ensure that happens," the spokesperson said.